Igusa-Todorov properties of recollements of abelian categories

-\leftskip0truemm \rightskip0truemm In this paper, we investigate the behavior of Igusa-Todorov properties under recollements of abelian categories.
-In particular, we study how the Igusa-Todorov distances of the categories involved in a recollement are related.
-Applications are given to Artin algebras, especially to Morita context rings. \leftskip10truemm \rightskip10truemm \ is both a left $e\Lambda e$-module and a right $\Lambda$-module.
-Notice that $e$ is the identity element of $e\Lambda e$.
-Then for any $e\Lambda e$-module $M$, the decomposition $M = eM = (e_1+e_2+e_3)M = e_1M \oplus e_2M \oplus e_3M$ provide a quiver representation of $M$ as
+\leftskip0truemm \rightskip0truemm In this paper, we investigate the behavior of Igusa--Todorov properties under recollements of abelian categories.
+In particular, we study how the Igusa--Todorov distances of the categories involved in a recollement are related.
+Applications are given to Artin algebras, especially to Morita context rings. \leftskip10truemm \rightskip10truemm \ is both a left $e\alg e$-module and a right $\alg$-module.
+Notice that $e$ is the identity element of $e\alg e$.
+Then for any left $e\alg e$-module $M$, the decomposition $M = eM = (e_1+e_2+e_3)M = e_1M \oplus e_2M \oplus e_3M$ provides a quiver representation of $M$ as

-Here, the quiver of $e\lambda e$ equals to $Q_{\mathrm{I}}$, and we need to reverse the direction of the arrow in the quiver representation of left $e\lambda e$-modules $M$.
-Thus, one can check that the quiver representation of the left $e\Lambda e$-module $e\Lambda$ is
+Here, the quiver of $e\alg e$ equals to $Q_{\mathrm{I}}$, and we need to reverse the direction of the arrow in the quiver representation of left $e\alg e$-modules $M$.
+Thus, one can check that the quiver representation of the left $e\alg e$-module $e\alg$ is

 which admits that